umee-network/umee/docs/architecture/ADR-008-borrow-tracking.md

 ## Decision

-Chain state will now store an `InterestScalar` for each accepted asset denom, which starts at `1.0` and increases every time interest would accrue on borrows of that denom.
+Chain state will now store an `InterestScalar` for each accepted asset denom, which starts at `1.0` and increases multiplicatively every time interest would accrue on borrows of that denom.

 Instead of directly storing `sdk.Int BorrowedAmount` for each of a user's borrowed denoms, state records their `sdk.Dec AdjustedBorrow`, respecting the following definition: